KindlyBuilt/ATC/README.md

 - Built for game/simulation use only.
 - Not for real-world aviation operations.
 - Flight strips and form state are kept within the current app session and reset on full page refresh.
+-
+## License
+- Non-commercial, source-available.
+See LICENSE.md for details.

 ## Credits

 ATC Tools by Buckers.